kimoppalfens/kimoppalfens.github.io/_posts/2017-11-23- CoMGMT usecase - Part 3.md

 ![alt]({{ site.url }}{{ site.baseurl }}/images/CoMgmt/Comgmt5.PNG)

-If, for some reason you want to modify what entity manages what workload, get that install Command line again or change your pilot collection, Select "Properties" from the Quick access toolbar while you have your Co-management entry selected.
+If, for some reason, you want to modify what entity manages what workload or, get that install Command line again or, change your pilot collection.

+Select "Properties" from the Quick access toolbar while you have your Co-management entry selected.

 ![alt]({{ site.url }}{{ site.baseurl }}/images/CoMgmt/Comgmt6.PNG)

 ![alt]({{ site.url }}{{ site.baseurl }}/images/CoMgmt/Comgmt7.PNG)

+That's it from a ConfigMgr point of view !

 ## Some Additional pre-requisites ##